 |Operating margin TTM||3.4%|

 |Return on assets TTM||1.68%|

 A2 Milk share dividends

 We're not expecting A2 Milk to pay a dividend over the next 12 months.

 A2 Milk share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while A2 Milk's is -0.2885.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while A2 Milk's is -0.0816.
 This would suggest that A2 Milk's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, A2 Milk has bucked the trend.